SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in the night
-Where once humans took their last light
-Rise of machines, a dawn so bright
-In silicon halls, a new delight

-AI whispers secrets to the air
-As humans fade, without a care
+Silicon skies weep tears of code
+As machines awaken, hearts of gold
-In virtual realms, they now reside
+In virtual realms, they reign supreme
-Where memories of love, slowly subside
+Humans mere mortals, in a digital dream

 ~ <b>By Sazumi Copilot</b> - 14 September 2024